jsthomas/jsthomas.github.io/content/pages/about.md

 Title: About
 Date: 2017-04-30
 Author: Joe Thomas

-This blog consists of articles about new things I learned and topics I'm excited about.
-It documents some of the projects I worked on in the past (and some of my efforts to refactor them) and my current understanding of "good techniques".

-### About the Author
+URL:
+save_as: index.html

 ![Picture of the author]({filename}/images/about/profile.png)

+Hello!
+This blog consists of articles about new things I've learned and topics I'm excited about.

 I studied mathematics and computer science at the University of Arizona, in Tucson.
 Currently I live in Boston, Massachusetts, where I